AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 The World Health Organization has set an absolute limit on the concentration of fluoride in drinking water at 1.5 mg/L in order to minimize the negative impacts of elevated fluoride on human health.
 Dental fluorosis is the mildest condition caused by the consumption of fluoride above a concentration 0.9mg/L. Skeletal fluorosis, a much more serious condition, can begin to develop at fluoride concentrations of 3mg/L. At concentrations above 10mg/L crippling skeletal fluorosis begins to occur  (WHO, 2004).

 The Bureau of Indian Standards have created water quality standards designed to protect the public from the adverse effects of fluoride.
 They have set the upper limit for fluoride at 1 mg/L and the permissible limit in the absence of an alternate source at 1.5 mg/L (2012).
-The fluoride team will try to meet the
+The fluoride team has set their fluoride standards to the standards set by the Bureau of Indian Standards

 WHO.
 (2004).
 Fluoride in Drinking-Water.
 Retrieved from http://www.who.int/water_sanitation_health/dwq/chemicals/fluoride.pdf